GSA/project-open-data-dashboard/documentation/main.md

 <span id="ps_publication_process"></span>
 #####Data Publication Process Delivered
 This element captures the state of the Open Data publication process deliverable.
 The process is often located within the Digital Strategy for an agency, and is usually contained and updated within the JSON file.
-Some agencies have indepdently published this schedule on their websites separate from the Digital Strategy site, which is not recommended.
+Some agencies have independently published this schedule on their websites separate from the Digital Strategy site, which is not recommended.

 <span id="ps_publication_process_qa"></span>
-#####Information that should not to be made public is documented with agency's OGC
+#####Information that should not be made public is documented with agency's OGC
 As part of the Data Publication Process (this element can't be "Green" without the previous element existing), the Office of General Counsel (OGC) or the agency's Office of the Solicitor, is listed as part of the process for determining which data sets are to be released publically. *(Qualitative)*

 ---